Huo-Ward/Computing-the-World/README.md

-# Computing-the-World
+# Compute the world
-Numerical Computing Worker
+# Generative design